Minhokg/Heteroscedasticity_CNN/README.md

 # Heteroscedasticity for CNN
-## This is a my project for predicting heteroscedasticity data by using Convolutional Neural Network.
+This is a my project for predicting heteroscedasticity data by using Convolutional Neural Network.

+## 1. Hmoscedasticity
 Traditionally, to do a prediction like linear regression, we have to make some assumptions about an error term.
 1. Independent and identically distributed (IID)
 2. Normality